bids-apps/baracus/README.md

 # BARACUS: Brain-Age Regression Analysis and Computation Utility Software

-This package predicts brain age, based on data from Freesurfer 5.3.
+This [BIDS App](http://bids-apps.neuroimaging.io/) predicts brain age, based on data from Freesurfer 5.3.
 It combines data from cortical thickness, cortical surface area, and subcortical information (see Liem et al., 2017).